AstroMined/pygithub-mcp-server/docs/progress.md

   - [ ] Connection handling

 ## Current Status
 Core implementation completed and operational with synchronous operations.
 Package renamed and published to GitHub repository.
 Server successfully connects and processes MCP tool requests.
+Test suite continues to improve with enhanced rate limit error handling and mock fixtures.
+Recent improvements include proper RateLimitExceededException handling, improved error message formatting, and comprehensive rate limit test coverage.
+All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
+Each tool follows established patterns for kwargs handling and object conversion.
+Focus now on improving coverage for remaining modules and preparing for PyPI publication.

+Core implementation completed and operational with synchronous operations.
+Package renamed and published to GitHub repository.
+Server successfully connects and processes MCP tool requests.
 Test suite has been significantly improved with utils.py coverage increased to 95% and all GitHubClient tests now passing.
 Recent improvements include enhanced error handling, rate limit detection, and comprehensive parameter validation tests.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.
 Focus now on improving coverage for remaining modules and preparing for PyPI publication.

 ### Priorities